Wild Arms 2: Story

 One thousand years earlier, a great Blaze of Disaster swept the land of Filgaia.
 The cause was a demon known as Lord Blazer.
-Many heroes tried to defeat him and failed, until a girl holding the magic sword Argetlahm stepped forth and did battle with him, ultimately managing to defeat him.
+Many heroes tried to defeat him and failed, until a girl holding the magic sword Argetlahm stepped forth and defeated him.
 However, she could not kill him; rather, she exchanged her life in order to seal Lord Blazer away forever.
 The girl's name was forgotten by time, and she became known as simply the Sword Magess.

 In the present day, Filgaia is a desolate land, dying steadily.
 Much of the world has already become desert, and the few areas of greenery left are steadily declining.
 Ashley Winchester, a member of a military unit near Meria Boule, becomes involved in the fate of the world when his group is involved in a demon summoning experiment.
 This experiment is conducted by the sinister organization of Odessa in order to resurrect Lord Blazer - or so it seems.
 After all of his friends and comrades have been possessed by demons, Ashley is finally taken over as well.
 After killing all of his former comrades, he claims the legendary Argetlahm, which had been brought to the summoning ceremony as a relic.
 After coming into contact with it, he confronts both the demon inside him, Lord Blazer himself, and the wielder of the sword, the Sword Magess.
-Managing to repress Lord Blazer for the time being, Ashley escapes back to his home town of Meria.
+Repressing Lord Blazer for the time being, Ashley escapes back to his home town of Meria.

-However, this is not the end of it for Ashley.
-He soon receives an offer from a mysterious man named Irving to join an elite team of fighters named "ARMS" (Agile Remote Missions Squad)/(Awkward Rush and Mission Savers).
-After accepting, Ashley meets the other two people selected for ARMS - Lilka Eleniak and Brad Evans; one an ex-war hero turned criminal, one a girl in training to be a Crest Sorceress.
+Ashley receives an offer from a mysterious man named Irving to join an elite team of fighters named "ARMS" (Agile Remote Missions Squad)/(Awkward Rush and Mission Savers).
+After accepting, Ashley meets the other two people selected for ARMS: Lilka Eleniak, a girl in training to be a Crest Sorceress, and Brad Evans, an ex-war hero turned criminal.
 Irving reveals his plans to them: he wishes to combat Odessa, which he claims will make its presence known to the world soon.
-The three protagonists engage in a series of events that eventually come to involve the fate of the world of Filgaia itself.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Eric Bracher of NextGen called it "An adequate title, but one that doesn't have as much to offer as competitors such as Vagrant Story or Alundra 2."
 In Japan, Famitsu gave it a score of 31 out of 40.

+Four-Eyed Dragon of GamePro said, "Wild Arms 2 returns to the classic role-playing style where story and character-building are at the heart of the gameplay.
+While it doesn't offer anything new to the genre, it's still worth every minute of playing time."
+In another review for GamePro, E. Coli called it "a good game.
+Its lack of visual splendor in the age of amazing RPGs definitely hinders its chance of sticking out in the crowd.
+However, gamers whose sole purpose is to find an engaging RPG that will challenge and entertain should definitely give this one a try."